 Nephthytis should be kept at temperatures above 15°C.

-Once a month, fertilise your Arrowhead Plant with a nitrogen-rich fertiliser (30-10-20).
+Once a month, fertilize your Arrowhead Plant with a nitrogen-rich fertilizer (30-10-20).
 Feeding should be reduced in the fall and winter.

 For your arrowhead plant, choose loose, loamy soil that is rich in organic materials.
 Commercial potting soil is an excellent option.
 To help drainage, choose a mixture that includes peat moss or perlite.